ExtensityAI/symbolicai/README.md

 pip install "symbolicai[all]"
 ```

-And export the following API keys:
+And export the API keys, for example:

 ```bash
 # Linux / MacOS